morisawausa/ProofingTool/README.md

 }
 ```

-Because each font may want slightly different glyph sets to render, and because each font has different or slightly different master names, it's best to make custom templates for each project.
+You may want to set up some standard template proofs corresponding to various stages of your design process.
+But there are often variations with each font: they may have slightly different glyph sets to render, be drawn for different optical sizes, or have different master names, so it’s often helpful to be able to make custom templates for each project as well.

-Let's look at each of the keys in the JSON structure.
+Let’s look at each of the keys in the JSON structure.
 The `"name"` key, obviously, is the name of the proof.
 It gets rendered at the bottom of the document and can be whatever you want.

 The `"proof"` key contains all of the layout details for rendering the proof.
 It looks like the following JSON structure: